quexiang/RSISeg/README.md

 ## How to configure it locally?
 This tool consists of two parts: the front end and the back end.
-The back-end model has not been announced yet since it is still being trained and debugged.
+The back-end model has yet to be announced since it is still being trained and debugged.
 Users can try using the local configuration by following the following steps.

-## Step 1  Setting the backend connection
+## Step 1.
+Setting the backend connection

-## Setp 2  Install and configure nginx locally
+## Step 2.
+Install and configure nginx locally